Facebook Logo Link Easyfundraising Logo link

 Our extensive quarterly round up of what parents have been saying about Health, Education, Transport, EHC Plans, Leisure, Social Care etc.

-In this edition of parents' feedback we have changed the format slightly with sections for Education , Health & Social Care separated to hopefully make it easier to read.
+In this edition of parents' we have easy to read sections for Education , Health & Social Care separated to hopefully make it easier to read.

-In this edition we have lots of comments on the following:-
+We have also received lots of comments on the following:-

 • Plus much more Photo Inserted